John-AE/portfolio/README.md

 Duties include (but are not limited to):

 - Collaborated with Senior Managers, Managers and Project Managers in developing schedules for multi-million-dollar projects from scratch using Oracle Primavera P6 for Rail Line Extension projects within Southern Ontario.
+- Performed Critical Path Analysis and reports
+- Analyzed and critiqued third party developed schedules for the construction phase of gas pipeline projects
+- Generated monthly schedule updates for different Rule 45 Projects for Interconnectors seeking to supply bio methane gas into SoCalGas utility.
+- Developed a Schedule Dashboard report that highlights key performance indicators of different projects for upper management.
+- Prepared a monthly stage-and-milestone report for the cost and budgeting department.

 #### E2 Consulting Engineers Inc., Los Angeles, California, USA
 Project Controls Scheduler